 If I take it still one step further, and let’s not forget … it is not only this site’s ability to connect you with local professionals or help you mine inspiration or even allow you to collaborate with those professionals about your (newly-found) inspiration, it’s the site’s “ability” to allow you to collect and be creative with images.
 At times, using Houzz can be like developing and/or telling a story.

-For pros and further, to build a web presence, then, you can use your stories to link back to resources you already have in place on your own website(s).
+To build a web presence, then, you can use your stories to link back to resources you already have in place on your own website(s).

 In practice, and on collecting my thoughts for my first ever “editorial” ideabook, I identified “closets” as a topic that we at Building Moxie had previously covered a good bit.
 Yeah… I then immediately performed a variety of searches (on Houzz): “Converted Closets”, “Added Closets”, Small Closets” and I found literally thousands of images.
 But as I began to gather images of closets (with a simple click of a button) into my ideabook, a strange thing began to happen.
 I noticed very acutely that I was developing, guess what, an idea… a single idea – a theme.